BA371 — Database Concepts

 |table column ||attribute/variable|

-- Became en vogue during the object-oriented programming (OOP) boom (second half of the 1980s, early 1990s).
+- Became popular during the object-oriented programming (OOP) boom (second half of the 1980s, early 1990s).

 - Most OOP languages / DBMS offer conversion methods.